-- The number of colleges charging $70 or more has increased to 106 from 93 in 2016 and the number of public schools in the category rose from 39 to 48 for the same time period.
-Around half of these colleges are in just four states: California (20), New York (12), Massachusetts (11), and Texas (9).
-North Carolina had 7 schools charging $70 or more and Connecticut had five.
+- The number of colleges charging $70 or more has increased to 115 from 106 in 2018 and the number of public schools in the category rose from 48 to 51 for the same time period.
+Around half of these colleges are in just four states: California (21), Massachusetts (13), New York (12), and Texas (11).

 If you have limited funds, would you spend them on applying to colleges with less than a 30% chance of getting in?
 Of course, if you do get in, the chances are that you will have your full financial need met.
 But given the limited number of testing waivers available to students for the SAT and especially the ACT, how many take the chance?

 The College Board also lists colleges that will consider fee waivers and are free to apply to.
 However, after doing some spot checks on schools listed as free that didn’t show up on the IPEDS list, I decided not to include them since they were very wrong.
-By “very wrong” I mean I don’t think these schools have even had free application fees.
+By “very wrong” I mean I don’t think these schools have ever had free application fees.